amberframework/docs/getting-started/controllers/README.md

 As an example, if a user goes to `api/index` in your application to add a new client, Amber will create an instance of **ApiController** and call it's **index** method

+### Actions Conventions

+While actions can be named anything we like, there are conventions for action names which you should adhere whenever possible.
+We went over these in the Routing Guide, but we’ll take another quick look here.

+- index - renders a list of all items of the given resource type
+- show - renders an individual item by id
+- new - renders a form for creating a new item
+- create - receives parameters for one new item and saves it in a persistent store
+- edit - retrieves an individual item by id and displays it in a form for editing
+- update - receives parameters for one edited item and saves it to a persistent store
+- delete - receives an id for an item to be deleted and deletes it from a persistent store